 Although the name of the bathhouse is associated with the art of tile, the original tiles have not survived.
 However, in accordance with the original, it has been restored with blue tones.

-If you want to experience a hammam at cheaper prices than Istanbul’s tourist attractions, Sultanahmet and Taksim, you can go to Cinili Hamam.
+If you want to experience a hammam at cheaper prices than Istanbul’s tourist centers, Sultanahmet and Taksim, you can go to Cinili Hamam.

 Turkish Bath Experience in Istanbul